mbarkhau/bumpver/CONTRIBUTING.md

 requirements/integration.txt    # used for linting/testing/packaging

 # These are the requirements produced for specific builds.
 They can be
-# used to debug version compatatbility issues .
+# used to debug version compatatbility issues.
 They are generated
-# using pip freeze
+# using make freeze
-requirements/build-0123.freeze
+requirements/20190214t212403_freeze.txt
 ```